 Timing is critical to the success of any growth strategy.

-Answers to the following key questions will help you judge if the time is right:
+Answers to the following key questions will help you judge if the time is right to embark on a growth strategy:

 - Could your practice cope with expansion or is it working at full capacity?